 Branding and advertising agencies think long and hard about colour before they choose what to use in a brand development programme or advertising campaign.
 By carefully selecting the appropriate colour, an advert can send out a powerful message to the viewer even before they have had time to read and understand what the advert is promoting.

 Advertising agencies make it their business to understand the psychology of colour to enable them to use it persuasively in their designs.
-For example, everyone knows that red signals danger and that people automatically react to a red warning sign to avoid the hazard.
+For example, everyone knows that red signals danger and that person automatically react to a red warning sign to avoid the hazard.
 Why is that?
 Evolutionary theories believe that early man learnt to associate red with danger: blood, uncooked meat, or the red face of an aggressive adversary.
 But does that mean that red is never to be used in an advert?
-Far from it, however as with all colours, an advert must be created with careful use of colour to ensure it sends out a positive subconscious message – one that is appropriate to what the company is selling and also to the target market.
+Far from it, however, as with all colours, an advert must be created with careful use of colour to ensure it sends out a positive subconscious message – one that is appropriate to what the company is selling and also to the target market.

-Imagine visiting a new bank which you’re thinking of entrusting your savings to and finding the building decorated in soft pastel yellows and pinks.
+Imagine visiting a new bank to which you’re thinking of entrusting your savings to and finding the building decorated in soft pastel yellows and pinks.
 Does your gut instinct say go ahead with your savings plan or do you feel a little uneasy by the wishy-washy decor?
 And if a nursery school sends you a prospectus in sombre greys and blacks, do you really think that this would be a fun and stimulating place for little Billy to spend his toddler years?

 Getting it right

 There is no point in fighting against the subconscious messages that colours send out.
-Advertising agencies must harness the right colour for each campaign which must be perfectly in tune with the products being sold, and with the customers it wants to attract.
+Advertising agencies must harness the right colour for each campaign which must be perfectly in tune with the products being sold, and with the customers, it wants to attract.
 Here’s the rundown on the messages that different colours send out and how best to use them in marketing campaigns.

 While red signifies danger it can be used to good effect in marketing campaigns which need to evoke strong emotions.
 Red is associated with passion and love but its strong intensity also signifies excitement, determination and courage.
 Here’s an example of how to use a rich dark red in a brochure design destined to appeal to those passionate about fashion.